-[] A. State or territory.
-Identify the entity.

-[] B. Local entity (e.g., counties, workforce boards, early learning coalitions).
-If checked, identify the entity and describe the payment rates and payment policies the local entity(ies) can set.

-N/A

 [] C. Other.
-Describe:

-N/A

-iv.
-Lice ensing standards and processes are set by the:

-[] A. State or territory.
-Identify the entity.

-N/A

-[] B. Local entity (e.g., counties, workforce boards, early learning coalitions).
-If checked, identify the entity and describe the type of licensing standards and processes the local entity(ies) can set.

-N/A

-[] C. Other.
 Describe.

-N/A

 v.
-Sta ndards and monitoring processes for license-exempt providers are set by the:
+Standards and monitoring processes for license-exempt providers are set by the:

-[] A. State or territory.
-Identify the entity.

-N/A

 [] B. Local entity (e.g., counties, workforce boards, early learning coalitions).
 If checked, identify the entity and describe the type of standards and monitoring processes for license-exempt providers the local entity(ies) can set.

-N/A

-[] C. Other.
-Describe:

-N/A

 vi.
-Qu ality improvement activities, including QRIS are set by the:
+Quality improvement activities, including QRIS are set by the:

-[] A. State or territory.
-Identify the entity.

-N/A

 [] B. Local entity (e.g., counties, workforce boards, early learning coalitions).
 If checked, identify the entity and describe the type of quality improvement activities the local entity(ies) can set.

-N/A

-[] C. Other.
-Describe:

-N/A

-ner.
-List and describe any other program rules and policies that are set at a level other than the te or territory level:
+vii.
+Other.
+List and describe any other program rules and policies that are set at a level other than the state or territory level:

-N/A

-1.2.2 Implei mentation responsibility